All Episodes

 I didn't want the call.

-I took the call, I made a mistake, I went out there and I conceptualize the phone call, and now I'm stuck with a call I don't want.
+I went out there and I conceptualized the phone call and now I'm stuck with a call I don't want.

 Well, I do what we do in the pro-choice movement.

-I simply abort it and pretend that a call never happened.
+I simply abort it and pretend that the call never happened.

 So I turn on the suction device and I suck the call right out of the phone.